-Mount Defiance, the most difficult trail in Oregon
+Mount Defiance, the most challenging trail in Oregon

 Mount Defiance is 4950 feet (1511 meters) high.
-The trail begins at Starvation Creek State Park along Interstate 84 in Oregon, at about 130 feet above sea level.
-In the late winter or early spring, Mount Defiance offers an ideal training opportunity for mountaineers.
+The trail begins at Starvation Creek State Park along Interstate 84 in Oregon, about 130 feet above sea level.
+It offers an ideal training opportunity for mountaineers in the late winter or early spring,

-Yesterday, I hiked the Mount Defiance Trail.
+Yesterday, I hiked the trail.
 I started trekking up the trail at 6:30 a.m. and finished in approximately 5 hours.
 Warren Lake was roughly 30 minutes away before reaching the summit.

-I have been looking for difficult trails nearby.
-I have hiked Dog Mount, Herman Creek trail and other trails.
-Mount Defiance was the toughest trail I have ever hiked in Oregon.
+I have been looking for challenging trails nearby.
+I have hiked Dog Mount, Herman Creek trail, and other trails.
+Mount Defiance was the most strenuous trail I have ever walked in Oregon.
 It has many steep ascents all the way to the summit.

-When I lived in Korea, I used to spend every weekend hiking in the mountains.
+When I lived in Korea, I spent every weekend hiking in the mountains.
 Those mountains evoke many pleasant memories of people, places, local foods, and so on.

 I miss the people, places, Maggoli, and delicacies I was always around.
 Who said that when people get old, they live on their memories?